sagemath/sagewiki_to_gh-2022-10-10/days45_projects.md

 Finalization of the patch `Trac Ticket 12774 <http://trac.sagemath.org/sage_trac/ticket/12774>`_.
 Done!

+Status:
+- Mark finalized patch and addressed reviewer concerns
+- Anne : reviewed Mark's patch
+-

 Further Kazdhan-Lusztig functionalities
 =======================================

 Brant Jones, Chris Berg, Dan Bump

+Status:

+- Brant :
+  - refactoring the current implementation to take advantage of WithRealizations
+  - implemented KL basis for the Iwahori-Hecke algebra
+  - implemented third basis for the algebra
+  - not on trac yet, but will create a ticket ????

 Quantum Schubert products in general types (in particular type C) for the full flag variety
 ===========================================================================================